 to breathe, even with a clear airway.

-other treatment than clinical observation.
+Small pneumothoraces often resolve spontaneously and may require no other treatment than clinical observation.
 A large pneumothorax or tension pneumothorax can be a medical emergency.

 Causes of pneumothorax